opsidian/ansible-docker/README.md

 #### Variables

+* `docker_service_postfix` [optional]: If you want to run multiple Docker Engines you can set the service postfix with this variable (e.g. "-system" so the service name will be docker-system)
 * `docker_etc_default_binary` [optional]: Customize location of Docker binary (especially for development testing) (e.g. `/usr/local/bin/docker`)
 * `docker_etc_default_opts` [optional]: Modify the daemon startup options (e.g. `['--dns 8.8.8.8', '--dns 8.8.4.4']`)
 * `docker_etc_default_http_proxy` [optional]: If you need Docker to use an HTTP proxy, it can (also) be specified here (e.g. `http://127.0.0.1:3128/`)